darthkrallt/AO3rdr/README.txt

 DK's Reader Manager - AO3rdr

+A bookmark manager for reading on Archive of our Own (archiveofourown.org) Features include:
+    - Three star rating system
+    - Hide works
+    - Blacklist by tags
+    - Bookmark by chapter read
+    - Scan bookmarks for updates
+    - Keep track of last visit
+    - Backup and restore user data
+    - Open source code!

-This is to be developed with both mobile and desktop use in mind.
-A secondary objective of easy porting to Chromium.
+This is to be developed with both mobile and desktop use in mind, so no SDK's were used that are not available on Firefox's beta mobile browser.

 Credits
 - Skeleton: getskeleton.com